 When an employee is hurt at work in Louisiana, workers’ compensation laws generally afford the only avenue for recovery.
 A worker may be temporarily disabled, permanently partially disabled, or permanently totally disabled as a result of a workplace injury.
 The Louisiana Workers’ Compensation Act provides for a variety of benefits based on the worker’s gross earnings at the time the disability began.
 Benefits should continue until an employee is medically released by a physician to return to work, but in some cases a workers’ compensation insurance company may be willing to settle a case for a single lump-sum payment.
 If you were injured at work, a qualified workers’ compensation attorney can help you determine what benefits you may qualify for.

-J. Price McNamara, a Contact the Law Offices of J. Price McNamara, represents clients throughout Louisiana, including Baton Rouge, Metairie, New Orleans, Lafayette, and Mandeville.
+J. Price McNamara, a Contact J. Price McNamara ERISA Insurance Claim Attorney, represents clients throughout Louisiana, including Baton Rouge, Metairie, New Orleans, Lafayette, and Mandeville.
 To speak with an experienced workers’ compensation lawyer, call J. Price McNamara at (866) 248-0580 today.
 You may also contact us through our website.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts